tytydraco/yessleep/out/I_found_this_weird_journal_at_the_beach_yesterday.md

 March 11

-I woke up gathered all my belongings and went straight to the sore, I thought I'd find a boat there.
+I woke up gathered all my belongings and went straight to the shore, I thought I'd find a boat there.
 It was already noon when I started, I slept in at the worst day possible...

 I saw Dr Willson on the street, he was trying to tell me something but I ignored him.
 After some more walking I met two women, one was an old grandma while the other was in her 40s.
 Both of them looked like Stella, John's wife.
 They also tried approaching me but I ignored them.

-I got to the sore but there is no fog today...
+I got to the shore but there is no fog today...
 What is this??
 It's not the sea...
 It's a lake...

 I looked down at the water and saw an old man looking back at me, wtf is going on?
 He wore glasses similar to the ones I wore.
 He had a balding head and his face was all wrinkled.
 Wait is that me?